Lage Zwaluwe-'s-Hertogenbosch railway

-The Lage Zwaluwe-'s-Hertogenbosch railway or Langstraatspoorlijn is a defunct and partially open railway line in North Brabant, the Netherlands.
-It ran through the Langstraat from Lage Zwaluwe railway station via Waalwijk to 's-Hertogenbosch railway station.
+The Lage Zwaluwe-'s-Hertogenbosch railway or Langstraatspoorlijn is a defunct and partially open railway line in North Brabant, Netherlands.
+It ran through Langstraat from Lage Zwaluwe railway station via Waalwijk to 's-Hertogenbosch railway station.
 Part of the line had been repurposed for recreation.
 It has the nickname Halvezolenlijntje.
-The Moerputten Bridge is a unique piece of engineering.
+The Moerputten Bridge is a unique example of engineering.

 History

-In 1870 the Utrecht–Boxtel railway was the first to cross the big rivers of the Netherlands, which had up till then divided the Dutch railway system in two unconnected parts.
+In 1870 the Utrecht–Boxtel railway was the first to cross the big rivers of the Netherlands, which had till then divided the Dutch railway system in two unconnected parts.
 More to the west, the connection from the economic center of the Netherlands, near Amsterdam and Rotterdam, towards the south still relied on crossing the Hollands Diep by boat near Moerdijk and Lage Zwaluwe.
 On 1 January 1872 the very long Moerdijk Railway bridge was opened.
 It completed the Breda–Rotterdam railway and so completed the connection of North Brabant to the north.

 The Langstraat is an area situated roughly between Geertruidenberg and 's-Hertogenbosch, its center is in Waalwijk.
 The Langstraat was the center of the Dutch leather and shoe industry.
-This industry imported almost all of its raw materials, but the finished shoes were mostly for the home market.
+This industry relied mostly on imported raw materials, but the finished shoes were mostly for the domestic market.
 The idea of the Lage Zwaluwe-'s-Hertogenbosch railway was to connect this industry to the railway system.